dougpark/dayone/README.md

-# dayone
+# DayOne CLI
 Better Touch Tool create a DayOne journal entry

 I created a Better Touch Tool keyboard shortcut to save the highlighted text to a DayOne journal.
 I use this all the time to save command line tools for later use.

-You must have Better Touch Tool installed
+* You must have Better Touch Tool installed
-You must have DayOne installed
+* You must have DayOne installed
-You must have DayOne2 CLI installed
+* You must have DayOne2 CLI installed

 Create a journal in DayOne, my example journal name is "Tech"